marți, 28 aprilie 2009

 - Notice the 180 degrees body turn and the weight transferred onto the left foot.

-- The recovery ends with a split step to get
+- The recovery ends with a split step to get the body in balance and ready for the next stroke.

 When do we use the Topspin Forehand?